cs0320/notes/book/src/equality-contracts/equality-contracts.md

 Today we're going to dive into a few reasons why equality is complex in Java.
 The lessons here will affect work you do in future sprints, especially where defensive programming is concerned.

-Start by pulling the livecode repository, and opening the `F23/sep14-equality/pom.xml` file as a project in IntelliJ.
+Start by pulling the livecode repository, and opening the `S24/feb01-equality/pom.xml` file as a project in IntelliJ.

 ### Reviewing Equality in Java (with some new insights)

 Let's proceed with a series of experiments.
 We'll record them in the `Main` class, so we can see the demo progressing.
 Each of these blocks can go in its own method, or we can just paste each into `main`.
-To make this easier to follow, I've defined a helper method called`print`.
+To make this easier to follow, I've defined a helper method called `print`.

 #### String Equality